stefanovic80/geompy/README.md

 `arc()`

-Hence you can generate a point or a line by typing
+As a further example you can generate a point or a line by typing

 `A = point(3, 4)`

 `l = line()`

+and you can modify them by typing

+`A.x = -2`

+`l.m = -1`

+`l.q = 1.2`

+where "l.m" and "l.q" are the angular coefficient and the intercept respectively.

 Some of the attributes available are the some for all types of classes (such as .color or .linewidth), while others are specific of the type of geometrical locus (such as .radius and .center).
 To view a comprehensive list of attributes that can be modified, simply type:

 `print(c)`